Do insurance companies share information?

 What driving reports are available?

 So how can insurance companies share information?
-Your motor vehicle record (MVR) and CLUE report are the two most common records dug up to determine if a particular company will insure you, and if so, how much they’ll charge for coverage.
+Your motor vehicle record (MVR) and CLUE report are the two most common records dug up to determine if a particular company will insure you and, if so, how much they’ll charge for coverage.

 Your insurance score can result in as much as a 35% swing in your insurance premium, so it’s hugely important!